BabaYaGa74/SocialMediaApp/README.md

 - **Design & Responsiveness**:
   - Developed using the SCSS framework alongside React.
+  - A user-friendly dark theme for enhanced readability and reduced eye strain during nighttime browsing.
   - The current design is desktop-focused.
 Responsiveness enhancements are planned for future releases.

 ## Technologies Used